davejagoda/davejagoda.github.io/books/index.md

 Stein, Samuel (2019). *Capital City: Gentrification and the Real Estate State*.

 Stephenson, Neal (1999). *In the Beginning was the Command Line*.

+Vahtre, Lauri (2007). *Empire of the Absurd: A Brief History of the Absurdities of the Soviet Union*.